agens-no/iMessageStickerUnity/README.md

 [<img src="http://static.agens.no/images/agens_logo_w_slogan_avenir_medium.png" width="340" />](http://agens.no/)

 ## First, you need to Configurate the Sticker Pack.
-You do this by selecting the Configurate menu item from within Unity.
+You do this by selecting the Sticker Pack menu item from within Unity.
 This will create the StickerPack asset for you if it is not set up yet and then select it.

 ![alt tag](https://raw.githubusercontent.com/agens-no/iMessageStickerUnity/master/meta/Configurate.png)